zowe/common-java/zos-utils/README.md

 The base part of library is native code.
 At first, you should handle it:

  1. Extract SO library.
-SO file is located in JAR file at `lib/libzowe-attls.so` for 64-bit Java, or `lib/libzowe-attls-31.so` for 31-bit Java.
+SO file is located in JAR file at `lib/libzowe-attls.so` and `lib/libzowe-usermap.so` for 64-bit Java, or `lib/libzowe-attls-31.so` for 31-bit Java.

  2. Copy SO library to USS and set attributes of file: